MicrosoftDocs/Viva/Viva/solutions/edit-data-create-cards-content.md

    :::image type="content" source="../media/editdataverse1b.png" alt-text="The page with the drop-down list":::

-1. Select and save all the fields defined in the schema for Yume Cards (see [Yume Cards](#yume-cards).
+1. Select and save all the fields defined in the schema for Yume Cards.
 The page containing the schema selected from the drop-down list is displayed.

    :::image type="content" source="../media/editdataverse1c.png" alt-text="The page showing the schema that is selected from the drop-down list":::